Sh1r0ko11/Sh1r0ko11/README.md

 I write code that works. everything from quick scripts to full-scale applications.
-Most days I’m in the middle of reverse engineering, malware analysis, or just poking at new tech to see what breaks.
+Most days I’m in the middle of reverse engineering, malware analysis, or just poking at new tech to see what breaks. i LOVE developing stuff out of everything, i dont GIVE A FUCK if its cheats, malware, or some random applications or websites, I JUST LOVE everything you can do with coding stuff. sure i code small roblox cheats, sure i code full RATS that i give free instead of some random ass dude wanting money for that shit, i do it free, i do it simple, i do it OPENSOURCE

 ---